paperxyz/wallet-managed-auth-react-demo/README.md

 # Welcome to Paper's Embedded Wallet Service (EWS) Alpha Sample App

-**Note: This is private alpha.
-To get full access to this repository and product, you will need email Harpriya (harpriya@withpaper.com) for waitlist access.**

 Feel free to play around with a live deployment of this sample app [here](https://ews-demo.withpaper.com)

 Find the docs with more information [here](https://ews.withpaper.com/docs)